jumpnow/jumpnowtek-site/_posts/2014-11-13-FreeBSD-Duovero-I2C.md

 There is a 5th *I2C* bus dedicated for use with an external power management unit, a [TWL6030][twl6030] on the *Duovero*.

-With the [duovero.dts][duovero-dts] I'm currently using, the general purpose *I2C* buses show up like this
+With the [omap443x.dts][omap443x-dts] I'm currently using, the general purpose *I2C* buses show up like this

     root@duovero:~/qdac # ofwdump -a
     Node 0x38: